josep-pujol/fsfd-tasking/README.md

 6. To have the Database ready to run the app do the following in your Terminal (see below*):
     - Make migrations typing ```python3 manage.py makemigrations```
     - Migrate typing ```python3 manage.py migrate```
+    - Notice a default superuser is created with same username and password as "admin"
 7. Run Unit tests to ensure everything is working properly, type ```python3 manage.py test``` in your Terminal
+8. Go to Django Admin and change the default Superuser password

 ### Deploy in Heroku
 0. If previous steps ran successfully, do the following to deploy the app in Heroku